pfsense/docs/source/trafficshaper/traffic-shaping-guide.rst

 Configuring Traffic Shaping
 ===========================

-Traffic Shaping and queuing in pfSense can be accomplished in several ways.
+Traffic Shaping and queuing in pfSense® software can be accomplished in several ways.
 The easiest to implement is ALTQ-based shaping with the Traffic Shaping Wizard.

 Traffic Shaping configuration is based at **Firewall > Traffic Shaping**.